simonmichael/hledger/hledger/hledger.m4.md

 - There must be least two items in the list (at least one comma).
 - Field names may not contain spaces.
 Spaces before/after field names are optional.
 - Field names may contain `_` (underscore) or `-` (hyphen).
-- Fields you don't care about can be given a dummy name (eg just `_`) or an empty name.
+- Fields you don't care about can be given a dummy name or an empty name.

 If the CSV contains column headings, it's convenient to use these for your field names, suitably modified (eg lower-cased with spaces replaced by underscores).